Mentalab-hub/explorepy/docs/usage.rst

 **acquire**
 Connects to device, needs either MAC or Name of the desired device as input

 * ``-a`` or ``--address``    Device MAC address (Form XX:XX:XX:XX:XX:XX).
 * ``-n`` or ``--name``       Device name (e.g. "Explore_12AB").

 **record_data**
 Connects to a device and records ExG and orientation data into 2 separate files.
 Note that in CSV mode there will be an extra file for the marker events.
+In EDF mode, the data is actually recorded in BDF+ format (in 24-bit resolution).

 * ``-a`` or ``--address``    Device MAC address (Form XX:XX:XX:XX:XX:XX).
 * ``-n`` or ``--name``       Device name (e.g. Explore_12AB).
 Note that either device name or MAC address is needed.